helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 Config meta-configuration feature, that can transparently fetch text values from an OCI vault resource.
 It exercises the classes present in the `integrations/oci/oci-secrets-mp-config-source` project elsewhere in this source code repository.

-## Setup Steps
+## One-Time Setup Steps

-Because this example makes use of Oracle Cloud, you will need to set up some Oracle Cloud resources before you begin, along with a way to authenticate to your Oracle Cloud account.
+Because this example makes use of Oracle Cloud, you will need to set up some Oracle Cloud resources before you begin.
+You should have to perform these steps only once.

 ### Create OCI Resources and Gather OCI Information

-These steps should only need to be performed once.

 0. Open a text document on your computer where you can save some important information related to OCI resources as you go along.
 This example will presume this document is located in `/tmp/helidon-examples-ocids.txt`.